anilabhadatta/educative.io_scraper/README.md

 ## To Build the chromdriver and educative-scraper using pyinstaller:

+#### Activate the Virtual Environment and Install the required modules for the project (Refer Step 1, 2, 3 above).

 #### Install the pyinstaller package and run the following commands.

       pip3 install pyinstaller

 #### > (For Windows)

-      > For educative_scraper and chromedriver.py (Manual Chromedriver Loader)
       pyinstaller --clean --add-data Chrome-bin;Chrome-bin --onefile -i"icon.ico" educative_scraper.py
       pyinstaller --clean --add-data "Chrome-driver;Chrome-driver" --onefile -i"icon.ico" chromedriver.py

 #### > (For MacOS/Linux)

-      > For educative_scraper and chromedriver.py (Manual Chromedriver Loader)
       pyinstaller --clean --add-data Chrome-bin:Chrome-bin --onefile -i"icon.ico" educative_scraper.py
       pyinstaller --clean --add-data "Chrome-driver:Chrome-driver" --onefile -i"icon.ico" chromedriver.py

-Pyinstaller command for Linux OS may or may not work due to a pyinstaller bug, currently checking for a fix.
+Pyinstaller command for Linux OS may or may not work due to a pyinstaller bug, currently checking for a fix.__
-A whitepaper will be released containing the explanation of each functions and the cases handled.
+A Whitepaper will be released containing the explanation of each functions and the cases handled by the scraper.